-Cohabitation generally means living together as a couple.
-When people decide to live together, they do not automatically qualify for the same protection under the law as married people or people in a civil partnership.
-This includes so-called common law wives and husbands.
-When a relationship between two cohabiting people ends, there are numerous legal issues that can affect what happens next.
+When unmarried people live together – or co-habit – they do not enjoy the same legal protections as married people or a couple in a civil partnership.
+When a relationship between two unwed cohabiting people ends, there are numerous legal issues that can affect what happens next.

-Neither person has any basic rights to their partner’s property or maintenance.
+Neither person has any legal right to maintenance from their partner or to their partner’s property.
 What happens to the home when a relationship breaks up depends on its ownership.

 If the house was held as a ‘joint tenancy’ by the couple: